homemaxico/mist-ap41-challenge-resolver/docs/guide/the-journey.md

 0x000055555bc73000 0x000055555bcff000 0x8c000            0x0                rw-p  [heap]
 ```

 Seems that 0x24000 is our sweet memory spot.
 We can have a peak with x/3000s 0x24000.
-Ghydra also agrees, 0x24000 shows as the EXTERNAL section in the Memory Map (Window --> Memory Map)
+Ghidra also agrees, 0x24000 shows as the EXTERNAL section in the Memory Map (Window --> Memory Map)

 ![ghidra memory map](imgs/guide_12.png "Ghidra: Memory Map")